linode/docs/docs/development/go/developing-udp-and-tcp-clients-and-servers-in-go/index.md

 }
 {{< /file >}}

-The first part of the `main()` function works with the command line arguments of the program and has nothing to do with TCP.
+ - The first part of the `main()` function gathers command line arguments and makes sure that `host:port` was sent.
+This argument is then put into the `CONNECT` variable to be used in the `net.Dial()` call.
 The implementation of the TCP client begins with a call to `net.Dial()` that allows you to connect to the desired TCP server.
 The second parameter of `net.Dial()` has two virtual parts.
 The first part is the hostname or the IP address of the TCP server and the second part is the port number the TCP server listens to.

-The program reads user input using `bufio.NewReader(os.Stdin)` and `ReadString()`, which is sent to the TCP server over the network using `Fprintf()`.
+ - The program reads user input using `bufio.NewReader(os.Stdin)` and `ReadString()`, which is sent to the TCP server over the network using `Fprintf()`.

-Last, the TCP client reads the response of the TCP server using another `bufio` reader and the `bufio.NewReader(c).ReadString('\n')` statement.
+ - Last, the TCP client reads the response of the TCP server using another `bufio` reader and the `bufio.NewReader(c).ReadString('\n')` statement.
 The `error` variable is ignored here for reasons of simplicity only.

-There exists an endless `for` loop in the program that will terminate when you send the word `STOP` to the TCP server.
+ - This is an endless `for` loop that will only terminate when you send the word `STOP` to the TCP server.

 ## A TCP Server